Quitting Cigarettes in Early Recovery: Good or Bad Idea?

 What Does the Research Say?

 Some research actually says that, contrary to what many people believe, quitting cigarettes in early recovery can actually benefit and support sobriety.
 Researchers at Columbia University conducted a study that found that alcoholics who continued smoking after they stopped drinking were twice as likely to relapse as those who quit both cigarettes and alcohol (Alcoholism: Clinical and Experimental Research.)
 Experts think that this is because the brain links nicotine and other substances with one another, and people may subconsciously associate smoking with drinking.
-Other believe that the two behaviors are so connected to one another in the brain of an alcoholic that quitting both at once may offer the best chance and staying away from all substances.
+Other believe that the two behaviors are so connected to one another in the brain of an alcoholic that quitting both at once may offer the best chance and stay away from all substances.
 However, another study found that when a treatment center in Ohio switched to being a smoke-free campus, fewer patients stayed for the full treatment term (Journal of Social Work Practice in the Addictions.)

 These two studies indicate that even though quitting cigarettes in early recovery can benefit some people, it must be the individual’s choice to quit smoking in order to be successful.
 It’s a lot like drugs and alcohol- quitting cigarettes has to come from someone’s choice to make a change for the better, and it usually can’t be forced on someone successfully.
 Making the choice to get sober– whether that involves quitting cigarettes or not- is a tough but healthy decision.
 If you want more information on how drug and alcohol addiction can be treated effectively, call Wellness Retreat Recovery today at 888-738-0692.